Amechi101/concepteur-market-app/project-documents/Project Specifications.md

 Application Specification
 ==========================
 ==========================
+The application will be divide into three core parts:

+- **Users**:

+Where they will have their permissions and how they use the features to navigate throughout the site

+- **Designer Admin Area**:

+This allows the designers to join the platform (upon being invited) and add information at their own time, while making an updates to the product information they add for users to see.

+- **Indieitude** Admin Area**:

+This will be the master access for ourselves to govern the backend of the site, to approve user changes(see permissions in Users for more detail), Add our on content to the platform, using a similar methodology to the **designers** product upload and govern any other data in the site such as adding designers, deleting, and etc..

 Users
 ======
 This information is for the users presentation information(View).
-It is with this list we will create the Models(Logic behind the view) and Templates(The buidling structure of the View).
+It is with this list we will create the Models(Logic behind the view) and Templates(The building structure of the View).
 This will follow the MVC format of thinking.

 - **Login**:
 User can Login via facebook or using an email/password combination